pleb/blog/posts/minimal-nextjs-blog-part2-post-links.md

 A [link](#)
 ```

-With all this combined, if run the dev server and refresh my browser page, it now looks like this.
+With all this combined, when I run the dev server and refresh my browser page, it now looks like this.

 ![web screenshot](/minimal-nextjs-blog-part2-post-links/web-screenshot.png)